 Education

-Ethics and Responsibility in Doing the Right Thing
+Ethics And Responsibility In Doing The Right Thing

 Introduction

 There are many examples of things done by people that are unethical but are not illegal.
 For instance, it is taken to be unethical to fire an employee for no apparent reason, but the same is not unlawful.
-The fact of not being illegal is gained from the ability and right of the employer to determine who are to work in the organization and who not to work.
-In the same way, the employer has the right to decide the time that the serves of a person are needed and the time of termination without consulting the affected individual.
-However, this amount to an unethical behavior as it inconveniences the employees.
+The fact of not being illegal is gained from the ability and right of the employer to determine who is to work in the organization and who is not to work.
+In the same way, the employer has the right to decide the time that the services of a person are needed and the time of termination without consulting the affected individual.
+However, this amounts to unethical behavior as it inconveniences the employees.
 The firing without notice and consideration leads to unnecessary and unpredicted problems for the employee.
 The general ethical conduct discourages such acts and encourages a fair process of firing the employees.

 On the other hand, acts such as slavery were considered to be legal in the United States and other countries in the world.
 This allowed the smuggling of people in the same way that goods are smuggled.
 In the same way, the governments of the day received payments and taxes for the people sold into slavery.
 However, this indicates the lack of respect for human beings and the loss of morals in the society.
-As much as the activity was a source of labor and income, it went against the rights of the people to have their freedom, make personal decisions and enjoy life.
-At the time, therefore, slavery was legal but it never was ethical.
+As much as the activity was a source of labor and income, it went against the rights of the people to have their freedom, make personal decisions, and enjoy life.
+At the time, therefore, slavery was legal, but it never was ethical.

 The establishment of a high level of ethical standards requires that the culture meets the values.
 As such, there should be a culture advocating for the implementation of the best values as provided for in the vision and the mission of the organization.
 Values account for the good and right things and behaviors that ought to be adopted by the organization.